apereo/apereo.github.io/about.md

 ### About Blog

-This is a blog managed and edited by the Apereo project participants.
+This is a blog managed and edited by the Apereo project participants and community members.
 It is typically used to post project updates, announce news, etc.

 ### Disclaimer